In this article...

 The Future of Vaping in Public and The Tobacco and Vapes Bill

 The current patchwork of rules for vaping in public could soon be simplified by new legislation.
-The government has introduced the Tobacco and Vapes Bill[ix], which proposes giving ministers the power to make most public places and workplaces that are already smoke-free also vape-free.
+The government has introduced the Tobacco and Vapes Bill[xii], which proposes giving ministers the power to make most public places and workplaces that are already smoke-free also vape-free.

 The bill represents a significant shift in vaping regulation.
 It aims to balance preventing youth uptake with allowing adult smokers to use vapes as a quitting tool.
 A full consultation will determine the final details, but the direction is clear: the spaces where you can vape will become more restricted.